brian10048/field-service/fieldservice_contract/readme/INSTALL.rst

-This module installs product_contract and fieldservice_sale
+This module installs product_contract and fieldservice_sale_recurring